AnyLog-co/xompass-pi-webapi-browser/INSTALL.md

 # Install Process
-The following files are suppose to help understand how to communicate with the PI Web API
+The following document is suppose to help understand how to communicate with the PI Web API

 ## VPN
 [OpenVPN](https://www.ovpn.com/en/guides/) is needed only for Lite San Leandro config, but is not a must for default config.